 There are 3 eligibility conditions:

-- The Police Officer must recommend diversion and it be authorized by their boss.
+- The Police Officer must recommend diversion and it be authorised by their boss.

 This is the biggest hurdle that you normally encounter.
 If the Police Officer did not like you they can just refuse to agree to a diversion.
 Sometimes they can be turned around if they are given sufficient materials (letters of apology, character references etc).
 Sometimes a charge may come with a diversion notice attached which is great as it means the first step in the process has been completed.
 If your charge does not have a Diversion notice already attached, this does not stop you from getting Diversion.